borela/naomi/README.md

 # Naomi

-Package designed to provide easy to extend syntax highlighting and other tools.
+Package designed to provide easy to extend syntax highlighting and other stuff that makes writting more fun.

 ## Features